qlicker/qlicker.github.io/guide/professor.md

 + **Duplicate:** This button creates a copy of the question
 + **Delete:** This deletes the currently selected question
 + **Make Public/Private:** Public questions can be viewed by any Professor for any course.
 Private is tied to only to your account.
-+ **Question Tags:** Tags can be added to the question to make searching and selecting questions easier.

 Each edit created will automatically save the question.

 #### Question Types
 There are four question types to choose from; multiple choice, multi-select, true or false, and short answer.
 For multiple choice and multi-select, there can be a max of 6 answers to choose from.
 Like question text, the answers can be modified using the toollbar.
 Correct and Incorrect options can be toggled by clicking on the checkbox to the right of each answer.
+For multiple choice and true/false questions, the student is awarded full points if their response matches the expected result.
+For multi-select questions, the score is (# ofrcorrect responses - # of incorrect responses)/correct answers.
+With short answer questions, the points awarded to the student must be manually determined by a professor or TA.

 ### Using the Question Library
 The Question Library can be found via the 'Questions' dropdown menu.
 This page contains all questions saved to the library, for all courses you own.
 On this page, you can create new questions, search for questions using keywords, type, or tags, and access Public and Student-submitted questions.